KevinOConnor/hsoft/docs/Features.md

 # Features

-- Support for reading ADC measurements at up to 125Mhz on all 4 Haasoscope channels.
+- Support for reading ADC measurements at up to 125Mhz on all four Haasoscope channels or capturing at 250Mhz on the first two channels.

 - Either the on-board USB full-speed or the optional USB hi-speed adapter "hat" may be used.
 The FPGA can fully saturate the hi-speed